-- Private Opportunistic Credit focus on attractive private credit investments with mezzanine-like returns in asset-based finance investment, corporate mezzanine debt, second lien debt, and structured credit.
-Asset based finance includes opportunities to either directly finance certain hard or financial assets or to invest in origination and/or servicing platforms of those assets (i.e., companies that originate investments in hard assets or financial asset or that perform the functions and processes relating to the origination and administration of such investments).
-We believe that these asset-based opportunities offer mezzanine-like structural downside protection as well as asset collateral, and equity-like upside that can be achieved through appreciation at the asset level or, in the case of platforms, through growth of the enterprise value.
-Key areas of focus include, but are not limited to the Aircraft, Shipping, Renewables, Real Estate, Consumer Finance, Equipment Financing and Leasing sectors. - Direct Lending focus on investments typically in the most senior tranches of a corporate or other issuer's capital structure.
+- Asset-Based Finance focus on opportunities to either directly finance certain hard or financial assets or to invest in origination and/or servicing platforms of those assets (i.e., companies that originate investments in hard assets or financial asset or that perform the functions and processes relating to the origination and administration of such investments).
+We believe that these asset-based opportunities offer attractive risk-adjusted return due to the cash-flowing nature of the investments coupled with structural downside protection as well as asset collateral backing.
+Key areas of focus include, but are not limited to consumer/mortgage, hard assets, commercial, and contractual cash flow sectors. - Junior Debt focus on investments in debt instruments-generally second lien loans, unsecured notes, pay-in-kind ("PIK") loans and notes and preferred non-convertible equity-issued by companies in defensive sectors. - Direct Lending focus on investments typically in the most senior tranches of a corporate or other issuer's capital structure.
 Generally, these investments take the form of privately negotiated first-, second-lien or unitranche senior loans established through custom financing agreements entered into with corporate or other borrowers with a focus on upper-middle market companies.
 In addition, the Adviser seeks to be the sole or, at minimum, lead lender, which generally results in a greater ability to dictate deal structure and terms and control all or a majority of the credit tranche.